setchy/thoughtworks-tech-radar-volumes/README.md

 Using the contents of `data/links.json`, fetch each of the publication entries and place into `data/master.json`

-### npm run generate:csv
+### npm run generate:volumes

-Using the contents of `data/master.json`, generate CSV files for each publication/volume and place into `volumes/*`
+Using the contents of `data/master.json`, generate CSV and JSON files for each publication/volume and place into `volumes/*`